Search

 Don’t wash too aggressively.

-You want to be careful not to over-wash or over scrub your skin.
+You should be careful not to overwash or over-scrub your skin.
 This will especially aggravate skin issues such as rosacea, dermatitis, and acne.
 A gentle makeup remover and a wash should be all you need.

 Consider a makeup remover in addition to your cleanser.

 If you have sensitive skin, that gentle cleanser may not effectively remove your makeup.
-So, then you risk falling asleep with makeup still on (hello, dull skin) or over scrubbing.
+So, you risk falling asleep with makeup still on (hello, dull skin) or over-scrubbing.
 This is especially true for products that contain SPF or oil.
 This is basically the concept behind double-cleansing, which is using an oil-based cleanser to remove makeup and then washing with a water-based cleanser to remove dirt.

-Related Article: Now that we’ve covered the 60 Second Rule, have you ever wondered how long to keep that mascara you used a few times?
+Related Article: Now that we’ve covered the 60-second Rule, have you ever wondered how long it takes to keep that mascara you used a few times?
 How about that one lipstick or night cream that you’re saving for a different season?
 We usually mind the expiration dates on our food down to the day, but what about our beauty products?
 Do beauty product expiration dates REALLY matter?
-Get the scoop on the actual shelf life of your favorite beauty and skincare products, so you can avoid a crucial skincare mistake
+Get the scoop on the actual shelf life of your favorite beauty and skincare products so you can avoid a crucial skincare mistake.

 ENTER TO WIN A $50 AMAZON GIFT CARD!